dkioroglou/fresfolio/docs/section_anatomy.rst

 Section toolbar
 ---------------

 The section's body starts with the toolbar.
-To the left the following are visible:
+To the left, the following are visible:

-* ``id``: this is a unique number assigned to each section.
+* ``id``: this is a unique number *fresfolio* assigns to each section.
 * ``date``: the section's creating date.
 * ``+Tags`` button: pressing this button the user can assign tags (separated with comma) to the section.
 Tags are useful for grouping sections.